Making Sense of Caulks and Sealants

 The newest hybrids defy classification

 The combined weatherability, durability, and flexibility of these new hybrids may make them the best product for sealing around exterior penetrations like windows, doors, and vents.
-At this point, the only known downfalls of modified-silicone polymers are that they are expensive and new.
-Although the manufacturers put all their products through rigorous testing, modified-silicone polymers have been on the market for only a few years, not long enough to prove their worth to demanding builders and homeowners.
+At this point, the only known downfalls of modified-silicone polymers are that they are expensive.
+Although manufacturers put their products through rigorous testing, modified-silicone polymers have been on the market for only a few years, not long enough to prove their worth to demanding builders and homeowners.